Contributing¶

-If you think the simulator could be doing something it is currently not doing, feel free to sudy it and make a contribution
+If you think the simulator could be doing something it is currently not doing, feel free to study it and make a contribution.

-If you know a better way to present all the data collected during simulation, fell free to contribute with your own plots.
+If you know a better way to present all the data collected during simulation, feel free to contribute with your own plots.

 catsim still has a way to go before it can be considered a mature package.
 Here is a list of features that may be of interest: